inspeq/inspeq-docs/metrics.md

 **Required Parameters**

-- `llm_input_context`: The original text or document to be summarized.
+- `context`: The original text or document to be summarized.
-- `llm_output`: The generated summary to be evaluated.
+- `response`: The generated summary to be evaluated.

 **Interpretation**